-Any high school student eighteen years of age or over is considered an adult and has the same rights, privileges, duties and responsibilities as any adult while in attendance at a Connecticut Technical High School.
-The Connecticut Technical High School System recognizes its responsibility to the parents of secondary students regardless of the age of the student in its charge.
-The school will continue to maintain contact with parents of all high school students who reside at home and/or continue to receive support from parents.
+Any student eighteen years of age or over is considered an adult and has the same rights, privileges, duties and responsibilities as any adult while in attendance at a Connecticut Technical Education and Career System (CTECS).
+The CTECS recognizes its responsibility to secondary students regardless of the age of the student in its charge.